yjhjstz/cloudberry/README.md

 ### Try out quickly

-Welcome to try out Cloudberry via building [one Docker-based Sandbox](https://github.com/apache/cloudberry-bootcamp), which is tailored to help you gain a basic understanding of Cloudberry's capabilities and features a range of materials, including tutorials, sample code, and crash courses.
+Welcome to try out Cloudberry via building [one Docker-based Sandbox](./devops/sandbox), which is tailored to help you gain a basic understanding of Cloudberry's capabilities and features.

 ## Repositories